 Finally (on this point) surveys suggest that it takes people 7-8 “touches” (i.e. contacts) from a business to motivate people to take action, so if you don’t get results the first time don’t worry.
 Persevere.

-Yes it does.
+Yes, it does.
 Do it right after the guest has stayed with you to say thank you for staying.
-Saying a simple “Thank You” is very powerful in human behaviour.
-Here’s why is works:
+Saying a simple “Thank You” is very powerful in human behavior.
+Here’s why it works:

 What’s the point?